(Excerpt, full proxy here)

 Our View on Veeva’s PBC Balancing Obligation

+Throughout Veeva’s history, we have considered the interests of our customers, employees, partners, and the communities in which we operate as we have deliberated over what was in the best interests of our shareholders.
+We believe that most, if not all, companies that have achieved meaningful success and maintained market leadership over longer periods must, in various ways, prioritize the needs of their various stakeholders along with their shareholders.
 It is, we believe, a false dichotomy to suggest otherwise.
 Further, we do not believe that balancing the interests of all stakeholders will require us to take actions that do not maximize shareholder value over the long term.

 As a PBC, we would still have a fiduciary duty to shareholders.
 And while our stated public benefit purpose must have a positive effect on non-shareholders, it may also benefit shareholders.
 We believe our proposed public benefit purpose does.
 Our obligation would be to balance the financial interests of shareholders with the best interests of those materially affected by our conduct and the public benefit purpose we have proposed.
 It is hard to envision a circumstance in which those interests would not be aligned over the long term.
 Shareholders benefit over the long term when employees are engaged and happy and when customers are more productive.
 In the primary industry we serve—life sciences—a more productive customer may also mean better outcomes for patients and society as a whole when, for instance, a clinical trial can be started more quickly and administered more efficiently using our technology solutions.
 These benefits for our customers would naturally result in financial benefits for Veeva and its shareholders.
 It is our Board’s belief that it is appropriate to memorialize our commitment to consider the interests of multiple stakeholders as an essential part of our effort to create long-term, sustainable value for shareholders and, if done well, a societal benefit as well.